 Tickets: £12.50 full price, £10.50 concessions

-Kuumba Nia Arts and Unlock the Chains Collective bring Mary's story to the Cornerstone after their Edinburgh successes, including winning Best Ensemble at Edfirnge 2019!
+Kuumba Nia Arts and Unlock the Chains Collective are back bring Mary's story to new audiences after their Edinburgh successes, including winning Best Ensemble at Edfirnge 2019!

 Helping to celebrate African Heritage experiences.